Ivan Lewis: Mayoral candidacy

 In February 2016, Lewis announced his intention to seek the Labour candidacy nomination for the post of the directly elected Mayor of Greater Manchester.
 On 9 August that year, the Labour Party announced that Andy Burnham would be the mayoral candidate.

 Sexual harassment allegations, suspension and resignation

 On 23 November 2017, the Labour Party suspended Lewis from the party subject to investigation following allegations of sexual harassment.
-On 20 December 2018, Lewis resigned from the Labour Party in protest at alleged anti-Semitism in the party and Jeremy Corbyn's leadership.
-Lewis initially intended to stand for re-election at the 2019 general election, but later withdrew his candidacy (although his name still appeared on ballot papers, as he withdrew too late to formally exit the contest).
+On 20 December 2018, Lewis resigned from the Labour Party in protest at alleged antisemitism in the party and Jeremy Corbyn's leadership.
+Lewis initially intended to stand as an independent for re-election at the 2019 general election, but later withdrew his candidacy (although his name still appeared on ballot papers, as he withdrew too late to formally exit the contest).
 Instead, Lewis urged his supporters to vote for the Conservative candidate Christian Wakeford.
 Lewis ultimately polled 1,366 votes as an independent candidate.